 The second piece of armor God gives us is the “body armor of righteousness.”
 When you obey God’s laws, you are righteous.
 His scriptures are righteousness.
 So if you are reading God’s word and trying to follow His commandments then you are righteous in the eyes of God.
 When you are reading His Word you are filled with the knowledge and righteousness of God and then you are able to use His words to inform others about him.
 You can show them how He loves them and helps make their lives full of joy, just like yours!
 It may be you need to use the Word to show someone the plan of salvation or showing them one of God’s promises.
 But along with the Holy Spirit, the armor of righteousness will assist you in your Christian life.

 The third piece of armor are the “shoes of peace that comes from the Good News so that you will be fully prepared.”
-God wants us to be prepared to give an answer when someone asks us questions about the Good News… Click To TweetAnd Jesus’ sacrifice gives us peace since we know our sins have been forgiven.
+God wants us to be prepared to give an answer when someone asks us questions about the Good News of how and why Jesus died to save us from our sins.
+Click To TweetAnd Jesus’ sacrifice gives us peace since we know our sins have been forgiven.

 Fourth, we have the “shield of faith to stop the fiery arrows of the devil.”
 Because let’s face it, we need lots of faith these days to resist the devil and block the temptations and attacks of the devil.
 And these arrows are not just fast and sharp, they are fiery.
 The NIV version of the Bible says the shield of faith “will extinguish the flaming arrows.”
 So as a visual person I can see in my mind the shield having a fire suppressing power.
 And I know you have been in situations, like I have, when you thought there was no way out unless God intervened.
 So we need this faith in God to put the devil in his place!